red race track

 - Red masking tape

-The children will run and roll down a red race track while listening for words that start with the /r/ sound, such as race, red, run, and reach.
+Tell the children that they will run and roll down a red race track while listening for words that start with the /r/ sound, such as race, red, run, and reach.

 Race with /r/ actions down the red race track

 - Make two red racing lanes out of red masking tape.

 - Divide the children into two teams, or into groups of 4–5 that will take turns racing against each other.

 - Point out that the words red and race start with the /r/ sound.

 - Have each group line up behind the start of a red race track, and point out that red and race start with the /r/ sound.